Deforestation Regulation Manager

-The EU Deforestation Regulation (EUDR), the EU-wide regulation on deforestation-free supply chains, has been in force since 29 June 2023.
+The EU Deforestation Regulation (EUDR), the regulation on deforestation-free supply chains, comes into force on 30 December 2025.
 It replaces the previous EU Timber Regulation and aims to prevent the EU market from contributing to global deforestation and forest degradation and to counteract the loss of biodiversity.
-The EUDR Regulation obliges all market participants and non-SME traders to comply with strict due diligence obligations to reduce global deforestation.
+The EUDR Regulation obliges all market participants and non-SME traders to comply with strict due diligence obligations to reduce global deforestation, as well as regularly report on their compliance efforts and provide due diligence statements for each transaction.
 From 30 June 2026, SME traders will also be obliged to comply with the EUDR.

 Benefits